HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Piedmont Lithium (PLL) Investors to Contact Firm's Attorneys Now, Firm Investigating Possible Securities Law Violations

-SAN FRANCISCO, July 20, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Piedmont Lithium Inc. ( PLL) investors with significant losses to submit your losses now.
+SAN FRANCISCO, July 21, 2021 /PRNewswire/ -- Hagens Berman urges Piedmont Lithium Inc. (NASDAQ: PLL) investors with significant losses to submit your losses now.
 The firm is investigating possible securities law violations at Piedmont Lithium and certain investors may have valuable claims.

 The investigation focuses on Piedmont Lithium's public disclosures concerning its plan to build a large lithium mine in Gaston County, North Carolina.